mlabarre/crypto-dashboard/README.md

 In addition, no data such as the address of your wallets is entered.

-Associated with the crypto-updater project, it allows:
+Associated with the crypto-updater project, crypto-dashboard allows:

 * manage the platforms/wallets to use,
 * enter transactions as they occur, view them, delete or modify them,
 * to have a multi-platform/portfolio,
-* to see the evolution of cryptos,
+* to see the evolution of cryptos (at 5mn, 1h, 1 day et 1 week),
-* define alerts.
+* define alerts,
+* to monitor cryptos that you have not yet purchased.

 To use it, all you need is a machine with docker installed.